Space is Sound

 Courtesy the artist

 MIRRORS Aalst (2017) is an installation document of the Murmur (2017) exhibition, which took place at Netwerk / center for contemporary art in Aalst, Belgium.
-It consists of two concrete sculptures fabricated as facsimiles of acoustic mirrors found on the coastlines of Abbot’s Cliff in Folkstone, UK that were a failed military technology made to capture sounds of attack and signal warnings to incoming aircraft.
+The work consisted of two concrete sculptures fabricated as facsimiles of acoustic mirrors found on the coastlines of Abbot’s Cliff in Folkstone, UK.
+The original forms were a failed military technology made to capture sounds of attack and signal warnings to incoming aircraft.
 These early radar detectors never had a functional role as they immediately became obsolete while still in construction.
 The significance of the monolithic formations is left in the past, unhinged from the time and place they were invented.

-Within each concave indentation of the nine-foot by nine-foot concrete slabs was a microphone embedded at its center, which picked up sounds in the atmosphere and transmitted them into the exhibition space to be fed back to the mirroring structure creating an autopoietic[1] accumulation of sound.[2]
-The immutable sculptural objects existed spatially, not as instruments; additionally, the aural inflections from the piece were only heard as delays.[3]
+Within each concave indentation of the nine-foot by nine-foot concrete slabs was a microphone embedded at its center, which picked up sounds in the atmosphere and transmitted them into the exhibition space to be fed back to the mirroring structure, creating an autopoietic[1] accumulation of sound.[2]
+Bruniges’ immutable sculptural objects were not considered instruments; additionally, the aural inflections from the piece were only heard as delays.[3]
 Therefore, context is not defined by the objects but was absorbed, layered, and amplified through reperformance, gradually growing louder with each reverberation and at the same time, asynchronous from its originator.
 The attention placed on their spatial immovability rendered them without a sense of beginning or end.
 The object performances created an immersive system of affect that the audience experienced, but the sounds never correlated to the present moment, dissociating them from transferable meaning.

 Tim Bruniges is a sound, visual, and installation artist who creates site-responsive installations that bridge realms of perception to address temporality and possibilities outside the boundaries of time.
 The majority of his background in musical composition and performance practice inform his spatially oriented visual artworks.
-More precisely, he experimentally applies the theoretical mechanisms within sound production to various mediums such as sculpture, moving image, and object performance.
-These conclusive artworks act as beings that receive input from and answer to their surroundings.
+He experimentally applies the theoretical mechanisms within sound production to various mediums such as sculpture, moving image, and object performance.
+These conclusive artworks act as beings that receive input from, and answer to, their surroundings.
 The artworks are of infinite duration and expected to resonate with the sensed environment beyond layers of temporality and determinate meaning.

 [1] Bruce Clarke, “Communication and Information: Noise and Form in Michel Serres and Niklas Luhmann,” in Neocybernetics and Narrative (Minneapolis: University of Minnesota Press, 2014), 39-76, ProQuest Ebook Central.